Pizza…who doesn’t love it?

 The history of the stone-built, wood-fired pizza oven, or “Masonry ovens” predates pizza by eons, reaching back as far as ancient Greece where they were used to bake a flatbread called plakountos, the first documented ancestor to modern-day pita bread.

 A “wood-fired” pizza oven is exactly what it sounds like.
-Typically made of brick, stone, or thick metal, it absorbs heat from burning wood and radiates that heat for cooking.
+Typically made of brick, stone, or thick metal, it absorbs heat from burning pizza wood and radiates that heat for cooking.
 Most wood-fired ovens use hardwood, preferably kiln dried, either in sticks or chunks, which are burned in the oven before cooking.

 The type and quality of wood that’s used can determine the flavor and quality of the finished pizza.
 Most cooks prefer hardwoods like apple, cherry, or oak.

-Using hardwoods not only creates a hotter flame (and longer-lasting radiant heat) but infuses the pizza’s dough and ingredients with a subtle smokiness that can range from sweet to spicy, depending on the type of wood.
+Using hardwoods not only creates a hotter flame (and longer-lasting radiant heat) but infuses the pizza’s dough and ingredients with a subtle smokiness that can range from sweet to spicy, depending on the type of pizza wood.

 Wood-fired ovens are different in a few specific ways: